 Even though most young dogs can learn some basic commands in a matter of a few weeks training an ESA should never end.
 Dogs are anxious to learn if you provide them the opportunity.
 It is also important to note that dog training is as much about creating a special bond between handler and canine as it is about obedience.

 How to Train an Emotional Support Dog

 Handlers should work with dogs in training in a calm and level voice.
 You should never get too aggressive with dogs and always exercise good patience.
 Positive reinforcement like “Ok” and “Good” help provide encouragement when a canine does something well.

 Trainers should also work past basic commands.
 Well mannered dogs do not excessively bark, jump or lunge at people, beg for food or sneak food whenever possible, or do other annoying habits trademark of poorly trained canines.

-Airlines (even with the ACCA in place) can ask handlers to remove dogs that demonstrate forms of aggression toward flight staff.
-Establishments that allow ESA on request can ask the dog removed if it becomes disruptive or out of control.
+Airlines that do allow ESAs can ask handlers to remove dogs that demonstrate forms of aggression toward flight staff.
+Establishments (even your housing) that allow ESA on request can ask the dog removed if it becomes disruptive or out of control.
 Therefore having some basic training in place helps ensure emotional support dogs become effective therapy pets.

 If you feel uncomfortable training a pet on your own you can always hire a professional or enroll in an obedience class.
 You are not required by law to have an ESA receive specialized training, unlike service dogs.
 However, it does help a lot to have at least basic commands and good manners under control.